 - Avoid duplication of code.
 If similar code is needed is more than place, put the code in a function.
-Also, utilize templates to avoid code duplication. - The avoidance of code duplication has many advantages. - \bigcirc It simplifies code understanding.
-(Understand once, instead of n times.) - 2 It simplifies testing.
+Also, utilize templates to avoid code duplication. - The avoidance of code duplication has many advantages. - It simplifies code understanding.
+(Understand once, instead of n times.) - It simplifies testing.
 (Test once, instead of n times.)

-- It simplifies code maintenance.
+- It simplifies debugging.
+(Fix bugs in one place, instead of n places.) - It simplifies code maintenance.
 (Change code in one place, instead of n places.) - Make good use of the available libraries.
 Do not reinvent the wheel.
 If a library provides code with the needed functionality, use the code in the library.